 Amblyopia is a condition in which one eye does not see as well as the other even though the eye is healthy.
-It is characterized by vision that cannot be improved with glasses.
+It is characterised by vision that cannot be improved with glasses.
 Anything that interferes with clear vision from birth until around 6 years of age can cause amblyopia.

 Causes of Ambylopia

-- Strabismus (turned eyes)
+- Strabismus (turned/ crossed eyes)

 - Large levels of uncorrected blurry vision in both eyes or between the eyes due to longsightedness, shortsightedness or astigmatism

 - An obstruction of vision within an eye e.g. following an injury or due to a congenital cataract

 Symptoms of Amblyopia